osohq/oso/docs/content/python/guides/roles/sqlalchemy_roles.md

 The Oso SQLAlchemy library provides the `sqlalchemy_oso.roles.resource_role_class()` method to generate a mixin which creates a role model.
-Create the mixin by passing in the base, user, and organization models, as well as the role names.
+Create the mixin by passing in the user and organization models, as well as the role names.
 Then create a role model that extends it: